Interim Executive Director, Academic Technology Solutions

-Lynn joined the ATS team in January 2017 and is currently in the role of Director, Education Technology Solutions.
-In this role Lynn oversaw the transition from Blackboard to Canvas LMS and currently oversees the operations for the LMS and related software, the AV Services group to support campus classroom technology, AV standards, AV consultation, and digital signage.
+Lynn joined the ATS team in January 2017 and is currently the Interim Executive Director of Academic Technology Solutions.
+In her previous role as Executive Director of Educational Technology Solutions, Lynn oversaw the transition from Blackboard to Canvas LMS and currently oversees the operations for the LMS and related software, the AV Services group to support campus classroom technology, AV standards, AV consultation, and digital signage.

 Lynn has been with IT Services since 2003, in various roles.
 Before joining ATS, Lynn held the role of Director of the Academic Information System (AIS) Project Management Office from July 2014 through December 2016.
 In this role, she led the implementation project to replace the former academic information system with PeopleSoft Campus Solutions.
 Before that, she was part of the Web Services team, where she served in many roles, ending as the Assistant Director prior to leading the AIS project.
 Lynn is also an alumna of the College, and graduated with an AB in Biological Sciences.